Procurement and Support Services

 Payment Process:

 Payment for completed jobs are made promptly and securely in line with the e-payment policy of the Federal Government.
-To minimise delays, Seervice Providers are advised to provide the following details when requesting for payment.
+To minimise delays, Service Providers are advised to provide the following details when requesting for payment

 • Tax Identification Number (TIN) issued by the FIRS

-• All statury taxes and deductions are made on payments applying the relevant tax rates
+• All statutory taxes and deductions are made on payments applying the relevant tax rates

 Useful links